 Origami Globes - Icosahedrons

-Clicking the full size image should take you to a copy of the kit in PDF format, which you can then download and print.
+Clicking the full size image will download a PDF kit which you can then print.
 All instructions are included with each kit.

 This is the original globe based on the graphics from the NOAA kit.

 This was based on the same source graphics, but using a different orientation so that the poles are centered on faces rathar than on vertices.
 This took a lot of tedious trigonometry to sort out what latitude and longitude each face needed to be centered on.